TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 If you are going to create a server that provides SSL-encrypted connection services, you will need to acquire a certificate for that service.
-There are many ways of acquiring appropriate certificates, such as buying one from a certification authority.
+There are many ways of acquiring appropriate certificates, such as buying one kutoka a certification authority.
 Another common practice is to generate a self-signed certificate.
 The simplest way to do this is with the OpenSSL package, using something like the following::